X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain11lighting.md

 This defines the 2 surfaces of the picture above.
 By adding a Z coordinate (other than 0), the triangles are now 3D.
 You can notice that I have defined the "Normal" vectors perpendicular to the triangles, as to reflect example a) of the image above.

-At the end, we 'normalize our normals'.
+In the end, we 'normalize our normals'.
 These 2 words have absolutely nothing to do with each other, it simply means we scale our normal vectors so their lengths become exactly one, this is required for correct lighting, as the length of the normals has an impact on the amount of lighting.

-All that there is left to do, is change the Draw method a bit:
+All that there is left to do is change the Draw method a bit:

 ```csharp
     _device.DrawUserPrimitives(PrimitiveType.TriangleList, _vertices, 0, 2, VertexPositionColorNormal.VertexDeclaration);